 - salt and freshly ground black pepper

-- Heat 1½ tablespoons of the oil in a large saucepan and gently cook the onion for 10 minutes, stirring frequently, until soft and translucent.
-Add the garlic, ginger, ground coriander, cumin and turmeric and cook for 2 minutes, stirring all the time.
+- In a large saucepan, heat 1½ tbsp of the oil and gently cook the onion for 10 minutes, stirring frequently, until soft and translucent.
+Add the garlic, ginger, coriander, cumin and turmeric and cook for 2 minutes.

-- Rinse the lentils, then stir them into the pan.
-Pour in the stock, bring to the boil, then reduce the heat, cover and leave to gently simmer for 10 minutes.
+- Stir in the lentils.
+Pour in the broth, bring to the boil, then reduce the heat, cover and leave to gently simmer for 10 minutes.

 - Meanwhile, heat the remaining oil in a frying pan and fry the cauliflower for 2–3 minutes until lightly browned.
 Add to the lentil mixture with the carrot and coconut milk.